V999TEC/WORDLINSIX/README.md

 Alternatively use **six** as the first parameter (to play a generic game with 6-letters, such as the version of scholardle from 2nd July 2022<sup>*1</sup>)

 <sup>*1</sup>n.b.
-The supplied 6-letter word list resource is a subset of possible words contains six letters.
+The supplied 6-letter word list resource is a subset of _possible_<sup>*2</sup> words contains six letters.

+<sup>*2</sup>n.b.
+'Possible' in the sense that they will be accepted by the post-2nd July 2022 version of scholardle, but evidently many of the words are nonesense, misspelt and/or plainly not English in any reasonable dictionary.

 resources/six.txt in the jar can be edited as required if it does not prove reliable.
 See **debug=1** below

 ### >java -jar wordlinsix.jar (parameters)

 ## Parameter Help:
-        Make the first parameter wordle or scholardle to play different variations of the game Use words=no if you don't want to see possible words Use rank=no if you don't want a clue to the likelihood of word possibilities The columns are implicitly numbered left to right 1 through N: thus 1 is first and N is last Use 1=b to indicate first letter is definitely 'b' Eliminate letters by using not=abcdefg etc.
+        Make the first parameter wordle or scholardle or six to play different variations of the game The columns are implicitly numbered left to right 1 through N: thus 1 is first and N is last Use 1=b to indicate first letter is definitely 'b' Eliminate letters by using not=abcdefg etc.